vinsonchuong/phantomjs-adapter/README.md

 evaluated using `document.evaluate`.
 It is assumed that `PhantomJS#open` has been called and its returned promise resolved.

+### Element
+A class that represents a snapshot of an element rendered in the currently open page of a PhantomJS browser.
+It exposes data about the element and provides an interface for sending user actions to that element.

 ## Development
 ### Getting Started
 The application requires the following external dependencies: